Learn more about your rights as an immigrant and your labor rights as a domestic worker:

 Learn more about your immigrant rights.

-Know Your Rights: Domestic Worker Rights
+Know Your Rights: Domestic Worker Labor Rights

 The federal government and the states have laws to protect domestic workers.
 These laws protect against unfair, dangerous, or illegal working conditions.
 Workers can take steps to understand the laws and protect themselves.